UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - We could also just put in the steam-requirements that you need an x86 compatible processor.

+- Do pricing for lootplot (Remember sales!
+Factor in 30% sales)

 - Submit lootplot build

 - Gather list of streamers/yters to send keys to

+- Release Demo

+- Send keys to streamers

-- RELEASE DEMO!!!
+- RELEASE LOOTPLOT

 =============================================